Soulphur0/ElytraAeronautics/README.md

 - [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu) (3.0.1 or higher) -> required to access config screen.
 - [ClothConfig](https://www.curseforge.com/minecraft/mc-mods/cloth-config) (0.6.0 or higher) -> required to build config screen.

+(Expect ModMenu not being a mandatory requirement for accesing the config screen in a future version)

 ## Compatibility
 - Right now there were no compatibility issues found, the mod is still pretty new so, if you find any issue, please let me know.